Triplet pairing mechanisms from Hund's-Kondo models: applications to UTe$_{2}$ and CeRh$_{2}$As$_{2}$

-\emph{Acknowledgments: }This work was supported by the Department of Energy, Basic Energy Sciences grant DE-FG02-99ER45790 (TH) and the U.S. National Science Foundation grant DMR-1830707 (PC).
-We gratefully acknowledge discussions with Steven Kivelson, Vidya Madhavan, Daniel Agterberg, Silke Buhler-Paschen, Priscila Rosa, Yashar Komijani and Victor Drouin-Touchette.
+\emph{Acknowledgments: }This work was supported by the U.S. National Science Foundation grant DMR-1830707 (TH,PC).
+We gratefully acknowledge discussions with Steven Kivelson, Daniel Agterberg, Vidya Madhavan, Silke Buhler-Paschen, Yashar Komijani and Victor Drouin-Touchette.